INA-DLWeb/FacetRedux/README.md

 Short response-times are essential in effective exploration.
 When diagnosing a problem or exploring a dataset, users tend to make amore general requests first, and then refine and/or change the request step by step.
 For example:
 > What is the biggest sites in the archive ?
-> `site X`
+> : `site X`
 >
-> For [site X], what type of content represents the biggest size ?
+> For `site X`, what type of content represents the biggest size ?
-> `content type Y`
+> : `content type Y`
 >
-> What is the average size of [content type Y] on [site X] ?
+> What is the average size of `content type Y` on `site X` ?
-> `700KB`
+> : `700KB`
 >
-> What is the average size of [content type Y] accros the whole archive ?
+> What is the average size of `content type Y` accros the whole archive ?
-> `50KB`
+> : `50KB`

-For this kind of back-and-forth conversation, short response-times help the user refine he's request and get an answer quickly.
+For this kind of back-and-forth conversation, short response-times help the user refine his request progressively while staying focused on the question rather than the underlying technicalities.

-Considering the amount of records that are created every year in our archive (approximately *7 billion metadata records* in 2013), we cannot affort on-the-fly calculations to achieve reasonnable response-times.
+Considering the amount of records that are created every year in our archive (approximately *7 billion metadata records* in 2013), we cannot afford on-the-fly calculations to achieve reasonnable response-times.
 In early tests using [Apache Pig](http://pig.apache.org/), we experienced response-times averaging from several hours to several days.
-We quickly realized that for short response-times, you needed to **reduce** the amount of data on which you are doing requests, and also **pre-compute** features that you want to make available.
+We quickly realized that for short response-times, we needed to **reduce** the amount of data on which we do requests, and also **pre-compute** features that we make available.

-### Strategy and Data model for pre-computed results
+### MapReduce strategy for pre-computed results

+The pre-computed backing data for our system is produced using the [Hadoop](http://hadoop.apache.org/) [MapReduce](http://en.wikipedia.org/wiki/MapReduce) framework.
+This framework enables us to scale to computation by distributing the tasks on multiples computers in a cluster.

 #### First approach (TL;DR: not working)